 Diabetes management Aeroplane autopilot

-Climate control (domestic) Suspension systems Food production
+Climate control (domestic) Suspension systems Multiple examples and overview

 Chapter on mathematical skills: roots of polynomials, Laplace Transforms, Inverse Laplace, Complex numbers, Logarithms and exponentials, Binomial expansions for A level, Logarithms for A level, Trigonometry for A level, Simultaneous equations, matrices and determinants.